MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 We host Azure DevOps entirely in Azure datacenters.
 Azure DevOps uses many core Azure services, including compute, storage, networking, Azure SQL, identity and access management, and Azure Service Bus.

 Azure DevOps uses Azure Storage as the primary repository for service metadata and customer data.
-Depending on the type of data and the storage and retrieval requirements, Azure DevOps uses Azure Blob Storage and Azure SQL Database.
+Depending on the type of data and the storage and retrieval requirements, Azure DevOps uses Azure Blob Storage and Azure SQL Database storage.

 To help you understand the Azure DevOps Services approach to data protection, here's some background on the storage services: